iluwatar/java-design-patterns/poison-pill/README.md

 Use the Poison Pill idiom when:

-* There's a need to send signal from one thread/process to another to terminate.
+* There's a need to send a signal from one thread/process to another to terminate.

-## Real world examples
+## Real-world examples

 * [akka.actor.PoisonPill](http://doc.akka.io/docs/akka/2.1.4/java/untyped-actors.html)